LarsIndresaeter/radio-arduino/doc/explanation/about-documentation.md

 # naming conventions

+## inteded audience

+The intended audience for this project is hobbyists experimenting with rf-nano or developers that want to learn.
+See [motivation for this work](../motivation-for-this-work.md)

 ## project name

 The name `radio-arduino` was selected to be a generic name.
 Currently only the nrf24l01 radio module is supported but the RadioUart class is designed with though that a variant can be made for a LoRa chip.